cssninjaStudio/krypton/README.md

-# Krypton - Free Bulma ICO / Crypto starter template
+# Krypton - Free Bulma template

-## Demo

-Fresh is a one page landing page starter built by <a href="https://cssninja.io">Css Ninja</a>.
-Fresh is licensed under the MIT license.
+Krypton is an ICO / Crypto starter built by <a href="https://cssninja.io">Css Ninja</a>.
+Krypton is licensed under the MIT license.

 You can access the <a href="https://cssninjastudio.github.io/krypton/">Demo</a> by clicking on this <a href="https://cssninjastudio.github.io/krypton/">link</a>